 6 September 2020 (Virtual Opening All Day)

 The Devil’s Porridge Museum focuses on the 30,000 workers at HM Factory Gretna during World War One.
 12,000 of them were women: the so-called Gretna Girls.
 Here it was they mixed the devil’s porridge (aka cordite, an explosive) to put inside the bullets and bombs that were used in the trenches.
 The museum’s first floor galleries look at the impact of World War Two and the Cold War on our region and include many personal testimonies and oral histories.

 The Devil’s Porridge Museum is in a modern building with state of the art with touchscreens, listening booths and interactive games.
-Young people enjoy dressing up in the replica historic clothing and engaging with our Virtual Reality headset which allows one to enter into Chapelcross nuclear power station before it was de-commissioned.

 Building Date: 2004-5